greyhoundforty/roks-icd-workshop/workshop/GETSTARTED.md

 2. If you do not have an account, you could create your own [IBM Cloud account][vcpi_code].

-3. [Click here to go to the Grant Cluster](grant_cluster) web page and enter your IBM ID (the email you used to sign up), the lab key from the instructor, and select the `US South (us-south)` region.
+3. [Click here to go to the Grant Cluster][grant_cluster] web page and enter your IBM ID (the email you used to sign up), the lab key from the instructor, and select the `US South (us-south)` region.

     ![Get Clusters App](https://dsc.cloud/quickshare/Shared-Image-2019-09-16-09-53-30.png)